nnistelrooij/bitewings/README.md

 ## OdontoAI pretraining

+If you would like to skip this step, model checkpoints pre-trained on COCO and OdontoAI are made available on request.

-**Preprocessing** Unzip the downloaded data from the OdontoAI platform to the root folder of this repository and run `bitewings/odonto/preprocess.py` to combine the train and validation images and to split the data.
+**Preprocessing** Unzip the downloaded data from the OdontoAI platform to the `../data/` folder and run `bitewings/odonto/preprocess.py` to combine the train and validation images and to split the data.

 **Training** Following the preprocessing, the Mask DINO, Mask R-CNN, and SparseInst models can be pretrained by running the following command: